ahhmeddd-11/SQL-Developer-Internship-Day-04-Task-04/README.md

-# Task - 04 - Aggregate Queries (GROUP BY, SUM, COUNT, AVG, HAVING)
+# Task - 04 - Aggregate Queries (GROUP BY, SUM, COUNT, AVG)

 ## Overview
 This task focuses on writing and executing **aggregate queries** in MySQL.
-It demonstrates how to summarize data using aggregate functions, group records, and filter grouped results with `HAVING`.
+It demonstrates how to summarize data using aggregate functions, group records, and filter grouped results.

 ## Tools Used
 - MySQL Workbench